vivangkumar/uberpy/README.md

 promotions = uber.get_promotions(start_latitude, start_longitude, end_latitude, end_longitude)
 ```

+### Tests

+To run the tests, you will have to obtain
+- server_token
+- client_id
+- secret

+ Add them to the tests before you run them.
+ You can always comment out the tests you dont want.

 ### Todo

 Functions to create Uber objects to extend classes and provide flexibility.